 Of these counties, Teton County has the smallest area, with 450 square miles, and Lemhi has the largest area, with 4,564 square miles.
-Jefferson County and Bannock County have similar spatial areas of $\sim 1,110$ square miles.
+Madison County is slightly larger than Teton County with 473 square miles.

-Jefferson County has the lowest total acres, less than 1, classified as high fire susceptibility.
 Lemhi County has the highest total acres classified as high fire susceptibility with 146,556 acres, Bonneville County has the second largest area classified as high susceptibility with 119,616 acres, and Clark County follows with 67,776 acres classified as high susceptibility.
-The high fire susceptibility classification for these six counties is concentrated in the mountainous areas.
-This is due to the influence of the topography component models Aspect/ Sun Position, Slope/ Suppression Difficulty, and Slope/ Rate of Spread, as well as the fuel load >6 tons/acre.
+The high fire susceptibility classification for these counties is concentrated in the mountainous areas.
+This is due to the influence of the topography component models Aspect/ Sun Position, Slope/Suppression Difficulty, and Slope/Rate of Spread, as well as the fuel load >6 tons/acre.